charlenemccarthy/QAP4-Files-CM/README.md

-This repository is for Mo to access my .py and .js files re: QAP 4.
+This repository is an area for Maurice and Peter to access my .py and .js files re: QAP 4.